Vancouver, WA Traumatic Brain Injury Lawyer

 Brain injuries are frightening.
 The brain is the control operator for every part of your body.
 Damage to the brain affects motor skills, cognitive skills, memory, pain response, emotions, and – well, just about everything you need to survive.
 In catastrophic cases, a victim may die or need a lifetime of around-the-clock medical care and emotional support.
 A serious brain injury can devastate spouses, children, and parents who are tasked with trying to help their loved one maintain some semblance of a normal life.

-At Philbrook Law Office, PS, our Vancouver, WA traumatic brain injury (TBI) lawyers work with neurosurgeons, neurologists, and many other healthcare providers, in addition to your team of physicians, to fully assess the seriousness of your injuries and all the medical care that you’ll need.
+At Philbrook Law, our Vancouver, WA traumatic brain injury (TBI) lawyers work with neurosurgeons, neurologists, and many other healthcare providers, in addition to your team of physicians, to fully assess the seriousness of your injuries and all the medical care that you’ll need.
 We work aggressively to hold reckless drivers, makers of dangerous products, construction site owners, and property owners accountable for negligence and for putting profits before safety.
 We have a strong track record, through 20 years of representing personal injury victims, and for obtaining high verdicts and settlements to compensate TBI victims for all their financial and personal losses and suffering.

 Contact Us